Star Wars Jedi Knight: Jedi Academy: Plot

-History
+Production

 Development

 After Jedi Outcast was completed, LucasArts immediately approached Raven Software to develop a sequel.
 Production began and Raven was given a one-year development cycle.
 Like Jedi Outcast, Jedi Academy uses a heavily modified Quake III: Team Arena game engine, and the development team was made up of people who worked on Jedi Outcast, as well as Star Trek: Voyager – Elite Force.

 At the start of the game players choose the gender, alien race and clothing of their character.

 An early decision made during development was whether or not to have Kyle Katarn as the playable character.
 This was due to the character already being a powerful Jedi Knight, and, as such, starting off with the Force skills would affect the gameplay.
 To resolve this issue, Raven chose to make the playable character a student in the Jedi Academy.
 By using a completely new character, the developers were able to insert features that allowed the player to customize the character, including race and gender, as well as the lightsaber color, hilt and type.
 The Kyle Katarn character was then made an instructor in the academy so as to remain integral to the plot, to ensure Jedi Academy built upon the existing Jedi Knight series storyline.
 Raven extended the customization further as the game progresses by allowing the player to choose specific Force powers to train upon completion of missions.
 This was done with the intention of giving freedom to choose the way and style the game is played.